Himanshu762/CiteAI/README.md

 The application will be available at http://localhost:5173.

+## About Gemini 2.5 Pro

+This application uses Gemini 2.5 Pro (experimental), which offers:

+- Higher token context windows for longer papers
+- Better understanding of academic formatting and citations
+- Improved factual accuracy for research topics
+- More nuanced handling of complex academic subjects

+Note that as an experimental model, some features and behaviors may change as Google continues to refine it.

 ## Deployment

 This application can be deployed to Vercel or any other static hosting service: